-Why is exercise and the right diet important for maintaining health?
+Why are exercise and the right diet important for maintaining health?

-Someone asked me recently, “Can you tell me in detail about your exercise/yogasana routine and diet regimen to keep our body healthy and shaped like you?”
+Someone asked me recently, “Can you tell me in detail about your exercise/yogasana routine and diet regimen to keep our bodies healthy and shaped like you?”

 Now, this is a flattering question because my body isn’t exactly chiseled like Hercules or some ancient Greek god, but yes, mostly I’m on top of my fitness, which in my view exists at three levels: emotional, physical and mental.